-The CCNM - Boucher Campus offers an intimate learning atmosphere with smaller class sizes and the opportunity to learn from world-class instructors.
-The campus is located in New Westminster on the Fraser River, between Burnaby and Coquitlam, and is steps away from the Columbia SkyTrain station in Metro Vancouver.
+The CCNM - Boucher Campus offers an intimate learning atmosphere with the opportunity to learn from world-class instructors.
+The campus is located in New Westminster on the Fraser River, between Burnaby and Coquitlam, and is steps away from the Columbia SkyTrain station.
 The Boucher Naturopathic Clinic operates out of the campus as well.